yaxu/icfp24/src/icfp.md

     where t timespan = begin timespan + ((end timespan - begin timespan) / 2)
 ```

-For discrete patterns however, we need to supply both the whole and part.
-The
+Discrete patterns need to calculate both the whole and active timespans for each
-following `atom` function returns a pattern that repeats an event with the given
+event.
+The following `atom` function returns a pattern that repeats the given
-value every cycle.
+value as a discrete event, every cycle.
+To do this it splits the query at cycle
+boundaries, and sets the whole to be the beginning and end of the cycle for each
+event.
+A note on terminology - in Indian music, the `sam` is the beginning of a
+cycle (and end of the previous one).

 ```haskell
 sam, nextSam :: Rational -> Rational